alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 blog as soon as possible, I promise.

-The rest of this post explains the context of this work and why it exists in the first place.
+The rest of this post explains the context of this work and why it exists in the first place, in the form of a (very accessible) scientific paper (this writing style is also a test, let me know what you think).
 The [section immediately following](#intro) provides a short overview of the proposed approach, explaining the title of this blog post.
 We then detail Alf's proposal, first from [a theoretical perspective](#theory) then with an [short example](#practice) illustrating the advantages.
 You can read those two sections in the order you want.
-[Alf's limitations and features to come](#ongoing-work) are then discussed, before [conclusion](#conclusion).
+[Alf's limitations and features to come](#ongoing-work) are then briefly discussed, before [concluding](#conclusion) with a more general perspective.

 <h2 id="intro">Yet another database connectivity library?</h2>